SinghNavnoor/homelessness_PIT_count_analysis/README.md

 Goal: The original goal was to create a dataset for years 2017 - 2021.

-Issue: These datasets did not give the full picture of the issue of homelessness.
+Issue: These datasets did not give the full picture of the crisis of homelessness as they showed a decrease in the population in 2021.

 Examples:
 <div>